Premier League standings: Latest on every PL team for 2019-20

 With 92 games remaining in the 2019-20 Premier League season, there is plenty to play for up and down the league and the standings are extremely tight.

-Liverpool’s lead is absolutely stunning, even if you haven’t forgotten it: Twenty-five points over Man City, with the reigning champions and current second-place side boasting a match-in-hand.
-If City beats Arsenal to hit 60 points before Liverpool retakes the field.
-The Reds will clinch the PL title with two more wins or City non-wins.
+Liverpool’s lead is absolutely stunning, even if you haven’t forgotten it: they have a staggering lead over Man City, with the reigning champions and current second-place side boasting a match-in-hand.

 Three of the top four should stay there unless Leicester City’s form dips considerably, but the race for fourth and fifth should be fierce.
 We may know whether fifth is a Champions League place after scheduled June 8-10 meetings to hear Man City’s appeal over its European ban.